-Even so, she experienced good traction with her work advising on infrastructure developments across Asia, including the Bandar Lampung water treatment and distribution PPP project—the first water PPP project under the PPP-supporting legal and regulatory framework in Indonesia, and the redevelopment of the Singapore National Stadium—the world’s largest sports infrastructure PPP project.
+Even so, she experienced good traction with her work advising on infrastructure developments across Asia, including the Bandar Lampung water treatment and distribution PPP project—the first water PPP project under the Indonesia Infrastructure Guarantee Fund, and the redevelopment of the Singapore National Stadium—the world’s largest sports infrastructure PPP project.

 Still, she was frustrated by the fact that she was closing what she describes as “very, very few well-structured and bankable infrastructure deals outside of Singapore.”

-“I said what is it that they know that I don’t know?
-I got to know them.
+“I said, ‘What is it that they know that I don’t know?’
+I’ve got to know them.
 I participated.
 I observed.
 And I think they’ve got the answer.”

 For Amy, InfraCo Asia’s success stems from its team dynamics, set into motion by InfraCo Asia’s top executive, Allard Nooy: “They’ve got a CEO who really knows: He’s got the experience, the market knowledge, the know-how.
 But just as important, he’s got the knack of finding the right people to do the right job at InfraCo Asia, he empowers them, and he gels them together very nicely.”